fromsantanu/Project4-EDA-HeatMap-TB-Sufferers-In-India/README.md

 ## Description

-Display the distribution of dengue cases across different cities in India.
+HeatMap of tuberculosis (TB) sufferers in major cities of India.
+Distribution of active tuberculosis (TB) cases across different cities in India.
 This visualizes the geographic spread and intensity of outbreaks.

 ## Video